 If at any time our general partner and its affiliates own more than 80% of the outstanding common units, our general partner has the right, but not the obligation, to purchase all of the remaining common units at a price that is not less than the then-current market price of the common units, as calculated pursuant to the terms of our partnership agreement.
-At the end of the subordination period (which could occur as early as December 31, 2012), assuming no additional issuances of common units (other than upon the conversion of the subordinated units), USA Compression Holdings will own an aggregate of approximately % of our outstanding common units.
+At the end of the subordination period (which could occur as early as March 31, 2013), assuming no additional issuances of common units (other than upon the conversion of the subordinated units), USA Compression Holdings will own an aggregate of approximately % of our outstanding common units.
+Following completion of this offering, we intend to institute a DRIP.
+USA Compression Holdings has informed us that it intends to reinvest under the DRIP all distributions it receives on its common and subordinated units.
+To the extent that USA Compression Holdings participates in the DRIP, its percentage ownership of us will increase relative to public unit holders that do not participate in the DRIP.
 For additional information about this right, please read "The Partnership Agreement-Limited Call Right."